NattyNarwhal/LobstersNntp/README.md

 * More DRY
 * Should offer plain text; probably use MIME to staple them together
-* Time zone, port, Lobsters instance should all be configurable
 * Support non-XOVER commands for fetching headers

 ## How does this work?